fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 1

-Hide an authorized user in a call queue
+To hide an authorized user in a call queue, see the following example:

 ````PowerShell
 Set-CsCallQueue -Identity <CallQueue GUID> -AuthorizedUsers @("User 01 GUID", "User 02 GUID") -HideAuthorizedUsers @("User 02 GUID")